Super-brawl-team/epsilon/poincare/doc/simplification.md

 #### Dependencies

-Dependencies are always bubble-up to the top.
+Dependencies are always bubbled-up to the top.

 Most of the time, we just merge and move the dependencies up: